cginternals/cpplocate/README.md

 // Locate path to a file or directory void locatePath(char ** path, unsigned int * pathLength, const char * relPath, unsigned int relPathLength, const char * systemDir, unsigned int systemDirLength, void * symbol);
 ```

+## Professional Support

+CG Internals offers computer graphics R&D as well as reliable technology and innovative concepts to support your computer graphics visions.
+We provide trainings and can help you integrate and customize *cpplocate* in your next project.

+Visit [Professional Support and Services](https://www.cginternals.com) for more details.